AmmarMohanna/catchmynews/QUICKSTART.md

 - Click **"➕ Add New Criteria"**
 - Fill in:
   - **Name**: "Tech News"
-  - **Keywords**: "AI, technology, programming"
+  - **Keywords**: "AI, technology, programming, machine learning"
+  - **Sentence** (optional): "Articles about software development and emerging tech"
+  - Note: Both keywords and sentence words are used for matching
 - Click **"Add Criteria"**

 ### 3. Start Scraping

-- Click the big **"🔄 UPDATE"** button in the sidebar
+- Click the big **"UPDATE"** button in the sidebar
 - Wait 30-60 seconds
 - Go to **"News Feed"** tab to see results!

-## That's It! 🎉
+## That's It!

 You now have:
-- ✅ A working news aggregator
+- A working news aggregator
-- ✅ AI-powered summarization
+- AI-powered summarization and categorization
-- ✅ Automatic categorization
-- ✅ Relevance filtering
+- Keyword-based relevance matching
+- LLM-powered criteria recommendations

 ## What's Next?